Dynamical Meteorology and Climatology Unit

 Research interests

-• Sea ice - ocean - atmosphere interactions in both polar regions
+• Sea ice - ocean - atmosphere interactions in both polar regions (Arctic and Antarctic)

 • Application of causal methods, more particularly the Liang-Kleeman information flow method, to climate problems